 XLD exploits linearly polarized X-rays, with mutually perpendicular polarizations that can be described in two ways.
-First, one may refer to polarizations that are vertical (V) and horizontal (H) with respect to the sample surface, assuming a beam whose angle of incidence is less than 90°, and inaccurately using 'vertical' to describe off-vertical.
-Second, one may refer to polarizations that are parallel (||) and perpendicular (\perp) to some anisotropic direction in the material under study.
+First, one may refer to polarizations that are vertical (V) and horizontal (H) with respect to the sample surface, assuming a beam whose angle of incidence is less than 90°, and inaccurately using "vertical" to describe off-vertical.
+Second, one may refer to polarizations that are parallel (||) and perpendicular ( $\perp$ ) to some anisotropic direction in the material under study.
 The difference between XAS intensity data obtained with two orthogonal polarizations then yields XLD contrast in spectroscopy and imaging experiments, most notably at L absorption edges, thus providing chemical sensitivity.

 The linearly polarized photons carry no angular momentum, and XLD intensity arises due to anisotropic distributions of charge.
-One may refer to X-ray Linear Natural Dichroism (XNLD) intensity when the charge anisotropy is associated with chemical bonding, e.g. in ferroelectrics.
-Alternatively, one may refer to X-ray Magnetic Linear Dichroism (XMLD) intensity when the charge anisotropy is associated with magnetism via spin-orbit coupling, e.g. in antiferromagnets and uniaxial ferromagnets/ferrimagnets.
+One may refer to X-ray Linear Natural Dichroism (XNLD) intensity when the charge anisotropy is associated with chemical bonding, for example, in ferroelectrics.
+Alternatively, one may refer to XMLD intensity when the charge anisotropy is associated with magnetism via spin-orbit coupling, for example, in antiferromagnets and uniaxial ferromagnets/ferrimagnets.
 Ferroelectric domains can thus be imaged using XNLD-PEEM, and antiferromagnetic domains can thus be imaged using XMLD-PEEM.
-Elsewhere, the terms XLD, XNLD and XMLD are used somewhat interchangeably.
+Elsewhere, the terms XLD, XNLD, and XMLD are used somewhat interchangeably.